-This finding can be made, in that the proposed PRH units are existing, and the property is located along a major road with a variety of land uses and land use intensities and densities.
-The original motel was built at a higher density than what is typically allowed in the surrounding neighborhood, but the structure have been in place for many years.
+This finding can be made, in that the proposed PRH units are existing, and the property is located along a residential street with a variety of land use densities.
+The original motel was built at a higher density than what is typically allowed in the surrounding neighborhood, but the structure has been in place for many years.
 The zoning plan amendment and residential development permit would not allow additional PRH units to be constructed on this property unless additional density is allowed in the underlying zone district, or the additional PRH units are created within the existing structure.
 Therefore, the proposed project will complement and harmonize with land uses, physical design aspects, land use intensities, and dwelling unit densities of the surrounding neighborhood.